datanews/tik-tok/README.md

 We want to include the Bower dependencies in this branch, so this is a helpful command to make that all happen at once (assuming `master` is up to date).

-* `git checkout gh-pages && git merge master && git add bower_components -f && git commit -m "Adding bower dependencies for project page" && git push origin gh-pages && git checkout master && bower install`
+* `git checkout gh-pages && git merge master && bower install && git add bower_components -f && git commit -m "Adding bower dependencies for project page" && git push origin gh-pages && git checkout master && bower install`
 * If you are not updating the Bower dependencies: `git checkout gh-pages && git merge master && git push origin gh-pages && git checkout master && bower install`